RuhamaMansoor/ruhamamansoor/README.md

 ### Hi there 👋

-My name is Ruhama, I'm an AI Engineer and I'm interested in all the things Python and Data Science!
+My name is Ruhama, I'm an AI Engineer and I'm interested in all the things of Python and Data Science!

 - 👩‍💻 I’m currently working on Generative AI, Computer Vision, and Deep Learning